You’ve done so much inner work…

 6. Take the time needed for quality self-care.
 Whether that’s done with yoga or chanting, exercise or meditation is irrelevant.
 Do something.
 Consistently.
 I’ve doubled my meditation practice from 1 to 2 hours a day and the effects have been tangible.
 If your mind just asked, “Who has 2 hours a day to meditate?” be assured that any time is better than no time.
 Feed the energies of love rather than the energies of fear, and what better way to connect with and feel unconditional love is there than going within and allowing your connection to Source to be felt?

-Meditation is one of the best tools for helping you stay in the present moment.
+Meditation, which is more than the sit on floor-legs folded-focus on oneness we've been taught, is one of the best tools for helping you stay in the present moment and to connect with Source.
 The mind is often a worst-case-scenario, fear-of-the-future machine.
 And while said worst can of course happen, meditate on the odds of each worst-case scenario happening.
 Those same odds can be applied to anything.
 What are the odds, given the vastness of this world, that something terrible will happen to you?
 We challenge these odds every day when we get into a car or an airplane.
 If your fear is what can happen to others, respond from a Divinely aligned place and open to incoming information on how best to deal with that.
 This is not about compliance and passivity, but rather acting with compassion to the best of your ability to affect positive change.

 7. Know that collective angst can’t be cured by you.
 You’re not that powerful to heal everyone’s wounds or to heal the whole planet.
 You are but a small part of the collective.
 But also, a vital part of it too.
 As is everyone else.
-You may have a missing piece of the puzzle, and with Divine guidance, you’ll be shown how and where to place that.
+You may have a missing piece of the puzzle, and my belief, based on my own experience only, is that with Divine guidance you’ll be shown how and where to place that.

 All fears are a message that something is out of balance.
 Lean into them rather than try to understand them from a linear perspective.
 As you befriend them, they’re more likely to inform you of your next course of action, or inaction, as it were.